 by Dr. Will Cole

-One 2013 study found that higher blood sugars in non-diabetics decreased function in areas of the brain affected by Alzheimer’s disease (AD).
-It’s one reason why AD is now often referred to in the medical literature as “type 3 diabetes.”
+Many of us were taught that the brain runs on glucose, so all these simple carbs were necessary to fuel the brain.
+But is sugar really the best form of energy for your brain?
+One 2013 study found that higher blood sugars in non-diabetics decreased function in areas of the brain typically affected by Alzheimer’s disease (AD).
+This and similar research contribute to why AD is now often referred to in the medical literature as “type 3 diabetes.”

-And healthy fats are a slow, sustainable form of energy, unlike the sugary roller coaster many find themselves on.
-After all, biology knows best: as babies we were all born relying on fat in the form of breast milk for brain development and energy.
+On the other hand, a ketogenic diet – where fat, not sugar, is the primary source of energy – has been shown to do some remarkable things for brain health.
+Healthy fats are a slow, sustainable form of energy, unlike the sugary roller coaster many find themselves on when their diets are primarily carb-based.
+If you look at the human being from infancy, you can see that biology knows best: as babies, we were all born relying on fat in the form of high-fat breast milk for brain development and energy.

 What Now?
 3 Ways to Better Your Brain Health

 There are many great lab tests that I recommend to help determine if your brain is healthy or not.
-For example, look into having homocyseine and fasting insulin tests done.
+For example, look into having homocysteine and fasting insulin tests done.
 These labs can give you insight into your specific case, as well as where to go from there.

-So, start by educating yourself on the best sources of fats for your brain.
-And be sure to learn about which fats are most effective at decreasing inflammation, which is linked to just about every brain problem.
+Changing the way you view fat and cholesterol can be overwhelming, especially if you’ve spent years of your life avoiding them.
+Start by educating yourself on the best sources of fats for your brain, including which fats are most effective at decreasing inflammation, which is linked to just about every brain problem.

-Coconut oil is also a wonderful plant-based fat source for your brain: the MCT (medium chain triglyceride) oil found in coconut oil has been shown to improve cognitive function.
+For example, arachidonic and docosahexaenoic acids are two forms of fat that play an important role in brain health.
+The most bioavailable sources for these brain foods are grass-fed meats and wild-caught fish.
+Coconut oil is also a wonderful plant-based source for your brain: the MCT (medium chain triglyceride) oil found in coconut oil has been shown to improve cognitive function.
 Monounsaturated fats like extra virgin olive oil and avocados are also beneficial to your brain.

 Be sure to start adding in fat slowly.
 After years of low-fat diets, it’ll take your system a while to adjust to eating healthy fats.

-The ideal ratio of fats, carbohydrates and proteins should be determined on an individual basis.
+Functional medicine practitioners know that what works for one person may not work for another, but in general, adding in more healthy fats is a wise move.
+But how much is right for you?
+The ideal ratio of fats, carbohydrates, and proteins should be determined on an individual basis.
 Some people don’t do well on ketogenic diets, for example, and targeted brain natural medicines depend on your unique needs.
+A functional medicine practitioner can help you figure it out.
 Take advantage of a free phone or webcam evaluation to see if functional medicine is right for you.

-FDA Compliance: The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
+The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 We do not aim to diagnose, treat, cure or prevent any illness or disease.
 Information is shared for educational purposes only.
 You must consult your doctor before acting on any content on this website, especially if you are pregnant, nursing, taking medication, or have a medical condition.